Estate Planning

 Cross-Border Estate Planning Across Popular Expat Destinations

-In Spain, expats must navigate forced heirship rules, mandating that specific portions of estates pass to direct heirs such as children or spouses.
+In Spain, UK expats must navigate forced heirship rules, mandating that specific portions of estates pass to direct heirs such as children or spouses.
 Understanding the double taxation agreements between Spain and the UK is essential for minimising inheritance tax obligations and avoiding financial pitfalls.
 Additionally, obtaining specialised advice ensures compliance with Spanish succession laws and smooth probate processes.

 In Portugal, favourable tax regimes like the Non-Habitual Resident (NHR) scheme offer significant advantages, including reduced inheritance taxes for qualifying individuals.
 However, Portuguese inheritance laws also incorporate forced heirship provisions, making it crucial to structure your estate effectively.
 Expert guidance can optimise your estate planning, leveraging local tax incentives and ensuring your assets pass to beneficiaries according to your wishes.